GoogleCloudPlatform/deploystack-google-lb-and-armor/README.md

 ## Use cases

-Even though there are many ways to implement an architecture, some workloads require high compute power or specific licenses while making sure the services are secured by a managed service and highly available across multiple regions.
-An architecture consisting of Managed Instance Groups in multiple regions available through an HTTP Load Balancer with Cloud Armor enabled is suitable for such use-cases.
+Various implementation methods exist for architectures.
+Certain workloads demand high compute power or specific licenses, necessitating secure, managed services available across multiple regions.
+This architecture involves Managed Instance Groups in multiple regions accessible via an HTTP Load Balancer with Cloud Armor enabled, making it ideal for these use cases.

 This architecture caters to multiple workloads ranging from the ones requiring compliance with specific data access restrictions to compute-specific proprietary applications with specific licensing and OS requirements.
 Descriptions of some possible use-cases are as follows:

 * __Proprietary OS workloads__: Some applications require specific Operating systems (enterprise grade Linux distributions for example) with specific licensing requirements or low-level access to the kernel.
-In such cases, since the applications cannot be containerised and horizontal scaling is required, multi-region Managed Instance Group (MIG) with custom instance images are the ideal implementation.
+For such applications that cannot be containerized and require horizontal scaling, the ideal solution is a multi-region Managed Instance Group (MIG) with custom instance images.
 * __Industry-specific applications__: Other applications may require high compute power alongside a sophisticated layer of networking security.
-This architecture satisfies both these requirements by promising configurable compute power on the instances backed by various features offered by Cloud Armor such as traffic restriction, DDoS protection etc.
+This architecture meets these requirements by providing configurable compute power on instances supported by Cloud Armor features like traffic restriction and DDoS protection.
-* __Workloads requiring GDPR compliance__: Most applications require restricting data access and usage from outside a certain region (mostly to comply with data residency requirements).
+* __Workloads requiring GDPR compliance__: Many applications need to restrict data access and usage to comply with specific data residency requirements, usually limited to a certain region.
 This architecture caters to such workloads as Cloud Armor allows you to lock access to your workloads from various fine-grained identifiers.
 * __Medical Queuing systems__: Another great example usage for this  architecture will be applications requiring high compute power, availability and limited memory access requirements such as a medical queuing system.
 * __DDoS Protection and WAF__:  Applications and workloads exposed to the internet expose themselves to the risk of DDoS attacks.
 While L3/L4 and protocol based attacks are handled at Google’s edge, L7 attacks can still be effective with botnets.
 A setup of an external Cloud Load Balancer with Cloud Armor and appropriate WAF rules can mitigate such attacks.
 * __Geofencing__: If you want to restrict content served on your application due to licensing restrictions (similar to OTT content in the US), Geofencing allows you to create a virtual perimeter to stop the service from being accessed outside the region.
 The architecture of using a Cloud Load Balancer with Cloud Armor enables you to implement geofencing around your applications and services.